priprii/ControllerEmu/README.md

 - - This results in input prompts displaying as controller buttons instead of keyboard keys, you can fix this by unassigning all of the bindings in Gamepad -> Control.
 You can unassign them by setting them to the same button as another binding.
 - - - Assigning button bindings requires a controller, but you can instead temporarily assign a key to a button in ControllerEmu (Like assign 'A' to 'F2') and then use this key to assign the button bindings.
 - Only Toggle & WASD keys need to be assigned in ControllerEmu, the rest of the button bindings are provided just in case you find some use for them.
-- There is one more option only available directly from Config.ini called 'OverridePassthrough' which will allow keys to pass through to the process even when controller is being emulated.
-This is useful in case you're using other applications that need to read these keys such as an input overlay.
-By default this behaviour is disabled.